 - Greater than 3cm have a median survival rate of 6 months.

 The best way to reduce a cat’s chances of developing mammary glands is to spay or neuter it.
-One study found that spaying cats prior to six months reduce the incidence of mammary cancer by 91 percent, and 85 percent for cats spayed prior to one year of age.
+One study found that spaying cats before six months reduce the incidence of mammary cancer by 91 percent, and 85 percent for cats spayed before one year of age.

 Perform monthly checks on your cat (male and female); this should include evaluation of the mammary glands to feel and feel for changes which include lumps and/or areas of ulceration.
 See your veterinarian immediately if you notice any chances.